 Dates of Employment

 The Academic Year runs from July 1-June 30.

-Unless otherwise noted by the Student Employment office or indicated by hiring supervisor, all student jobs are set to end at the end of the academic year, except for Federal Work-Study jobs, which end the last day of Spring classes.
+Unless otherwise noted by the Student Employment office or specified by the hiring supervisor, all student jobs are set to end June 30th, except for Federal Work-Study jobs, which end the last day of Spring classes.
 Notify Christine if any student leaves their position, for any reason, before the official end date.

 Before a student may continue working into the next academic year, a new request and employment assignment form must be completed.

 - For purposes of calculating the 19-hour-per-week maximum, a work week runs Monday through Sunday.